SumReflex Math tools

 Download

-Number Order Maze Worksheet Learners follow the number sequence through the maze, building order sense while keeping the route neat and controlled.
+Number Order Maze Worksheet Learners follow the number sequence step by step, using order sense to stay on the correct route.

 Download

-One Less Maze Worksheet Children decide which number is one less at each step, then follow the matching path through the worksheet.
+One Less Maze Worksheet Children decide which number is one less, then use that nearby-number choice to continue the maze.

 Download